pylonmc/pylon-docs/docs/creating-addons/your-first-item/wrapping-up.md

 ## Practice tasks

 - Add another item with the same key.
 What happens?
-- Allow your sword to have a stack size greater than 1. **Hint:** Use `DataComponentTypes.MAX_STACK_SIZE`
+- Make your baguette's max stack size 32. **Hint:** Use `DataComponentTypes.MAX_STACK_SIZE`
-- Add an epic pickaxe with a different name and lore
+- Add a croissant with a different name and lore
-- Add a bow that has only 10 durability, and starts with only 5 left. **Hint:** `DataComponentTypes.DAMAGE` and `DataComonentTypes.MAX_DAMAGE` probably don't do what you'd think they do from the name...
+- Add a bow that has only 10 durability, and starts with only 5 left. **Hint:** `DataComponentTypes.DAMAGE` and `DataComonentTypes.MAX_DAMAGE` are somewhat misleadingly named...

 ---